rjrodger/gubu/README.md

 The return value from `Gubu` in this case (and the value passed in!) should be considered corrupted (defaults may only be partially applied).
+If you want to retain the original value, you must clone it yourself before passing it to *Gubu* [^5].

 You can also set the context `err` property to `false`.
 In this case errors are not collected at all, and they are ignored, so that the full shape depth is always validated.
-The `GubuShape.spec` method used this feature to generate a normalized validation `Node` hierarchy against the `undefined` value.
+The `GubuShape.spec` method uses this feature to generate a normalized validation `Node` hierarchy against the `undefined` value.

 #### Custom Errors

-When using a (custom validator)[#custom-validation] you can provide a custom error message using the `Update.err` property.
+When using a [custom validator](#custom-validation) you can provide a custom error message using the `Update.err` property.

 ```